xde-dev/core_sight.go/README.md

-# core_sight.go
+core_sight.go

-Core sight but written in go, this version is worse than original python-based core sight
+features: written in go, cpu, ram, disk and windows host diagnostics

+improvements from original core sight:

+Have fun with this app